Stratonautical space suit

-The flight never took place due to the start of the Spanish Civil War.
-Herrera, a supporter of the Republican side, fled to France in 1939, where he died in exile in 1967.
-The suit, made of vulcanized silk, was cut and used to make raincoats for the troops.
-It would have been the first fully pressurized functional suit in history, although it was never worn in real conditions.
+The flight never took place, due to the start of the Spanish Civil War.
+Herrera, a supporter of the Republican side, fled in 1939 to France, where he died in exile in 1967.
+The balloon, made of vulcanized silk, was cut and used to make raincoats for the troops.

+The suit was in the Cuatro Vientos airbase, fell to the Nationalist side and disappeared.

+It would have been the first fully pressurized functional suit in history, although it was never worn under real conditions.

-The suit had a hermetic cover on the inside (tested in the bathroom of Herrera's apartment in Seville), covered with an articulated metal frame with accordion-like folds.
+The suit had a woolen layer and a hermetic cover on the inside (tested in the bathroom of Herrera's apartment in Seville), covered with an articulated metal frame with accordion-like folds.
 It had articulated parts for the shoulders, hips, elbows, knees, and fingers.
 The mobility of the suit was tested at the Cuatro Vientos experimental station, and according to Herrera it was "satisfactory".
 The suit was supplied with pure oxygen.
 Herrera designed a special carbon-free microphone to use inside the suit and avoid any possibility of spontaneous ignition.
 The helmet visor used three layers of glass: one unbreakable, one with an ultraviolet filter, and an opaque infrared exterior.
 All three layers had an anti-fog treatment.